-VI.
-Supplemental Needs Trusts
+V. Supplemental Needs Trusts

-Almost all Future Care Plans will incorporate the use of a Supplemental Needs Trust (also known as a "Special Needs Trust").
-Supplemental Needs Trusts (SNTs) provide supplemental a source of funds for persons with disabilities that supplement need based government benefits such as Supplemental Security Income ("S.S.I.") and Medicaid.
-Because of certain legal limitations on these trusts, individuals can remain eligible for such government benefits.
+The core of almost all Future Care Plans will be a Supplemental Needs Trust (also known as a "Special Needs Trust" referred to as an "SNT").
+Supplemental Needs Trusts provide financial resources for persons with disabilities that allow for obtaining needs-based government benefits such as Supplemental Security Income ("S.S.I.") and Medicaid, when appropriate.

+If properly drafted, SNTs do not disqualify otherwise eligible persons for such government benefits.
 SNTs enhance the quality of life of the person with the disability (who is referred to as the "beneficiary" because the trust is set up for her or his benefit).
-The trust can purchase additional support services, therapy and care that are not covered expenses or are not covered adequately by the Medicaid program, but which are vital to her or his well-being.
+Perhaps, even more importantly, the trust can purchase additional support services, therapy and care that are not covered expenses or are not covered adequately by the Medicaid program, but which are vital to her or his well-being.
 The SNT is the lifeblood of a Future Care Plan which includes management of property and arrangements for personal care, vocational services, housing and care management.

-VII.
+VI.
 SNTs and Government Benefits

 S.S.I. and Medicaid provide a basic level of support for food, clothing, shelter, medical care and long-term chronic care.
 The SNT can pay for the gaps.
-Based on the beneficiary's particular needs, the trust can pay for, but is not limited to, the following, to the extent they are not covered by Medicaid:
+Based on the beneficiary's particular needs, the trust can pay for, but is not limited to the following, to the extent they are not covered by Medicaid, or if the care provided by Medicaid is insufficient:

-- Additional medical treatment or health insurance
+- · Additional medical treatment or health insurance

 - Individualized therapy

-- Special medical equipment
+- · Special medical equipment

 - Care management

-- Recreational activities
+- · Recreational activities

 - Other goods, services and activities

-A supplemental needs trust created by a person other than the beneficiary with her or his own funds - usually referred to as a "third party" SNT - is not counted as a resource for the beneficiary's eligibility for S.S.I. and Medicaid.
+A supplemental needs trust created by a person other than the beneficiary with her or his own funds - usually referred to as a "third party" SNT - is not counted as a resource in determining the beneficiary's eligibility for S.S.I. and Medicaid.
 For those programs, the trust is not "actually available" to the beneficiary because she or he has no right to demand that the trust pay for any good or services or distribute money to her or him.
 All distributions or payments from the trust are made at the sole discretion of the trustee, and they are usually made directly to providers of goods and services to the beneficiary.
 Any money paid directly to the beneficiary will be counted for purposes of eligibility for S.S.I. and Medicaid.

-In-kind donations of food or shelter - that is, when someone (including a parent) gives the disabled individual food, or a place to live for free or at a reduced rate- will generally reduce SSI payments by up to one-third, but in some states, including New York, are not counted as income or a resource to the trust beneficiary.
+In-kind donations of food or shelter - that is, when someone (including a parent or a third party SNT) gives the disabled individual food, or a place to live for free or at a reduced rate - will generally reduce SSI payments by up to one-third, but in some states, including New York, are not counted as income or a resource to the SNT beneficiary for Medicaid purposes.

-VIII.
+VII.
 Basic Types of SNTs

-There are three basic forms of SNTs.
+There are three basic types of SNTs.
 The appropriate type of trust for a disabled individual depends on whose money or assets will be funding the trust.
-The amount of money available to fund the trust and whether there is someone who can act as trustee (i.e. administer the trust) are other factors.
+The amount of money available to fund the trust and whether there is someone who can act as trustee (i.e., administer the trust) are other factors.